OlgerAndres/OlgerAndres/README.md

 - 👋 Hi, I’m Olger Andres
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Web development.
 - 🌱 I’m currently learning learning full stack web development,
 - 💞️ I’m looking to collaborate  with anyone and thus help and learn along the way
 - 📫 How to reach me in linkedin.